- what are the default project applications included in a Webiny project

 - Amazon DynamoDB

-The diagrams shown in the upcoming sections are representing the Amazon DynamoDB + Amazon ElasticSearch database setup.
-When it comes to the Amazon DynamoDB setup, everything stays the same, except, of course, the Amazon ElasticSearch service isn’t used.
+The diagrams shown in the upcoming sections are representing the Amazon DynamoDB + Amazon OpenSearch database setup.
+When it comes to the Amazon DynamoDB setup, everything stays the same, except, of course, the Amazon OpenSearch service isn’t used.

 Note that the Core and API project application can be deployed in two different deployment modes: development and production.